matteopantano/Dex-Net-userInput/README.md

 ## News

-[2022/09/15] Submission of paper to ICRA and polishing of the repo.
+[2023/03/17] Submission of paper to CASE and polishing of the repo.

 [2022/09/12] Introduction of code and supplementary materials.